ttntm/ttntm/src/pages/now.md

 <img src="/static/img/now.jpg" class="img-center img-fluid w100 mb2" alt="A photo of a graffiti on a wall saying 'What now?'">

-**Writing**: planning to write a "12 months of lifting weights" recap rather soon, preparing a "7 year website anniversary" post, and still want to write that Astro/CMS thing that I keep procrastinating
+**Writing**: preparing a "7 year website anniversary" post; still want to write that Astro/CMS post that I keep procrastinating

-**Books**: A Universe from Nothing, Leviathan Wakes, some book about cults
+**Books**: Iron Man (Tony Iommi biography), A Universe from Nothing, Leviathan Wakes

 **Articles**: Check my [reading list](/reading/), it gets updated frequently

-**Games**: Clair Obscur: Expedition 33 (almost done), Star Wars Outlaws after that
+**Games**: Star Wars Outlaws

-**Work**: managed to reduce my involvement in not-a-project-yet work, which feels good; code:prose is still about 40:60 at the moment, but things should get better until autumn
+**Work**: back to writing code almost exclusively, feeling good about it

-**Life**: ~~summer~~ climate change is here, and it's _really_ hot; too hot for most things, but we're going to make good use of our SUP and explore some more of the lakes in our area; also bought another guitar, which means I'm going to sell the Ibanez I bought 3 months ago
+**Life**: the heat is gone, it seems; hardly warm enough for swimming, lots of rain; we didn't use our SUP yet, sadly; playing guitar a lot, got myself a _great_ Yamaha amp, and getting deeper and deeper into playing the blues

-**Weight Lifting**: ended up with 5/3/1 eventually and finished the first 3-week cycle last week - tons of volume on the big compound lifts, which seems to be exactly what I need at this point; I'm recovering really well, and I feel strong/er
+**Weight Lifting**: 5/3/1 is working really well for me, progress is good, and it keeps me motivated

 <div class="hr shadow mb1"></div>

 **Updated**
-`Jul.
-1st 2025`
+`Aug.
+4th 2025`

 An archive of past updates of this page can be found at [/then](/then/).